Forecast-beating German GDP sends DAX to record high

 Asset performance in 2015: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Robert-Jan Bartunek in Brussels; Editing by Catherine Evans)
+Today’s European research round-up (Additional reporting by Robert-Jan Bartunek in Brussels; Editing by Toby Chopra)